Linux Professional Institute Learning Logo.

 A variable can be defined as a name containing a value.

-In Bash, giving a value to a name is called variable assignment and is the way in which we create or set variables.
+In Bash, giving a value to a name is called variable assignment and it is the way in which we create or set variables.
 On the other hand, the process of accessing the value contained in the name is called variable referencing.

 The syntax for assigning variables is: